qiaopengjun5162/crypto-utxo-gateway/README.md

 ## **License**

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ---